 When Kenny arrived at the club, he was a defender but was converted to a striker after Bob Latchford.
 He went on to win the club’s Player of the Year award that same year.

 Many of his early appearances came at centre-half but he moved up front on a more permanent basis in 1974.
-His aerial prowess and physical approach was the perfect complement for the contrasting skills of Bob Hatton and Trevor Francis and Blues were never out of the top tier – until that side broke up.
+His aerial prowess and physical approach were the perfect complements for the contrasting skills of Bob Hatton and Trevor Francis and Blues were never out of the top tier – until that side broke up.

 His favourite goal came at Villa Park in September 1976 when he rammed home Francis’ cross and gave it the old double fist pump in front of the Holte End.
 He is, without a doubt, one of the greatest Birmingham City players ever.